dyne/cjit/README.md

  apple-osx        🍎 Build cjit.command for Apple/OSX using clang static
  _
  ------           __ Debugging targets
- linux-asan       🔬 Build using the address sanitizer to detect memory leaks _
+ debug-asan       🔬 Build using the address sanitizer to detect memory leaks _
  ------           __ Testing targets
  check            🧪 Run all tests using the currently built binary ./cjit